 OD and change consultants who want to remain relevant would be wise to stop drinking academia’s warmed over cool aid, check their western biases, step away from force feeding western values when inappropriate, and get real.
 Want an example?
 Let’s look at the feedback loop’s appropriateness to the global organization.

-Yet OD froze over a long time ago, whilst organizations globalized their configuration.
-Given the many cultural constraints that the global organization faces, there is a need to align the feedback loop to the huge cultural variance that exists in the global workplace, which is what I will do in the post.
+OD’s toolkit and values froze over a long time ago, whilst organizations globalized their configuration.
+The blanket misuse of feedback in global organizations is an example at hand.
+There is a need to align the feedback loop to the huge cultural variance that exists in the global workplace, which is what I will do in the post.

 Let’s look at some cultural variance in the global workforce.